 Identity and contact details of the Data Controller Praetura Ventures Limited “Praetura (company number 11439791)” whose registered office is at Level 8, Bauhaus, Quay St, Manchester M3 3GY.
-Paul Bond is the Data Controller and is committed to protecting the rights of individuals in line with the GDPR and the Data Protection Act 2018.
+Spencer Jacobs is the Data Controller and is committed to protecting the rights of individuals in line with the GDPR and the Data Protection Act 2018.

 Contact details of the Data Protection Officer: Praetura has appointed a Data Protection Officer who can be contacted through email@example.com.
 This individual has oversight responsibility for the usage and processing of personal data.
 Any questions relating to data security should be directed to the Data Protection Officer.

 Information we collect about you

 When do we collect information?
 We will collect information from you when you register with us, apply to use any of our services, become our client, or contact us in person, by telephone, by email or by post.
 We also collect information from you when you provide feedback or complete a contact form on our website.

 We may collect information about you from fraud prevention agencies and other organisations when we undertake checks such as identification verification checks, as explained further below.